SoS title image

 Sacred Art carvingJust one of the Chapel's many sacred carvings

 We meet in Edinburgh and the journey begins!
 We visit the exquisite Rosslyn Chapel, steeped in stories of the Knights of the Crusade, starting with a walk in beautiful Rosslyn Glen.
 We journey into the west, stopping en route in a land painted by pre-Raphaelites to visit one of the few well documented fairy hills.
-We'll end the day on the west coast in the bustling fishing-and-ferries town of Òban.
+We'll end the day on the west coast in the quiet town of Ceann loch Gilb, in the culturally separate Argyll.

 Days Two and Three